scarsbrooks/WikiClone/README.md

 # WikiClone
-This is a clone of main page of Wikipedia
+This is a clone of main page of Wikipedia.
+Platzi project Curso Pràctico de HTML y CSS